Shajar87/Python-Projects/Zomato Bangalore Restaurants EDA README.md

 - Checked Data Dimensions: Check the dimensions of the dataset to understand the number of rows and columns.
 - Checked Data Types: Examine the data types of each column to ensure they are correctly assigned and handle any inconsistencies.
 - Handled Missing Values: Identify missing values in the dataset and decide on an appropriate strategy to handle them (e.g., imputation or removal).
-- Dropped Redundant Columns: Dropped some of the columns as they were not useful in this analysis.
+- Dropped Redundant Columns: Dropped some of the columns as they were not helpful in this analysis.
-- Renamed Columns: Renamed columns to make them more readable.
+- Renamed Columns: Renamed a few columns to make them more readable.
 - Changed Some of The Values of a Few Columns: Do so to make the analysis easy.